Leandro Desábato (footballer, born 1990)

-Leandro Luis Desábato (born March 30, 1990) is an Argentine footballer who played as a midfielder.
+Leandro Luis Desábato (born 30 March 1990) is an Argentine footballer who plays as a midfielder for Primera Nacional club All Boys.

 Career

-Desábato starter his professional career playing for Vélez Sarsfield entering the field in a 1–0 victory over Lanús for the 2010 Clausura tournament.
+Desábato started his professional career playing for Vélez Sarsfield entering the field in a 1–0 victory over Lanús for the 2010 Clausura tournament.
 Leandro was part of the squads that won the 2011 Clausura (playing three games), the 2012 Inicial (playing two games), the 2012–13 Superfinal and the 2013 Supercopa Argentina.
-He scored his first goal for the team in a 4–1 victory against Atlético de Rafaela, on September 23, 2013.
+He scored his first goal for the team in a 4–1 victory against Atlético de Rafaela, on 23 September 2013.

 Personal life

 He is the twin brother of Andrés Desábato and cousin of Leandro Desábato, both of whom are also professional footballers.